ryanrclewis/saintstombs/content/saints/regions/asia.md

 Panjampatti, Dindigul, Tamil Nādu state

-- Congregation of the Immaculate Conception
+- Congregation of the Immaculate Conception (I.C.
+Convent, N)

   - Servant of God Augustine Pereira, priest/founder, d.
 10/21/1911 ("in 1986 during the Platinum jubilee of the congregation, the mortal remains